 There is an uncertainty in anything calculated from measured quantities.
 For example, the area of a floor calculated from measurements of its length and width has an uncertainty because the length and width have uncertainties.
 How big is the uncertainty in something you calculate by multiplication or division?
 If the measurements going into the calculation have small uncertainties (a few percent or less), then the method of adding percents can be used for multiplication or division.
-This method says that the percent uncertainty in a quantity calculated by multiplication or division is the sum of the percent uncertainties in a quantity calculated by multiplication or division is the sum of the percent uncertainties in the sum of the percent uncertainties the items used to make the calculation.
-For example, if a floor has a length of 4.00 m and a width of 3.00 m, with uncertainties of 2% and 1%, respectively, then the area of the floor is 12.0 m2 and has an uncertainty of 3%.
-(Expressed as an area this is 0.36 m^2 , which we round to 0.4 m^2 since the area of the floor is given to a tenth of a square meter.)
+This method says that the percent uncertainty in a quantity calculated by multiplication or division is the sum of the percent uncertainties in the items used to make the calculation.
+For example, if a floor has a length of 4.00 m and a width of 3.00 m, with uncertainties of 2% and 1%, respectively, then the area of the floor is $12.0 \text{ m}^2$ and has an uncertainty of 3%.
+(Expressed as an area this is $0.36 \text{ m}^2$ , which we round to $0.4 \text{ m}^2$ since the area of the floor is given to a tenth of a square meter.)

-CHECK YOUR UNDERSTANDING
+ORGENERATIONS OF CHECK YOUR UNDERSTANDING